2013 Ford Focus Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-According to reviewers, overall interior quality is good, though it does have a mix of hard- and soft-touch plastics.
+According to reviewers, overall interior quality in the 2013 Ford Focus is good, though it does have a mix of hard- and soft-touch plastics.
 The cargo area in the sedan and hatchback models are a good size, though neither model has the largest in the class, and seat comfort meets expectations for a small car.
-One thing reviewers do complain about however, are the interior features, which are confusing, whether you have the base model or a higher trim equipped with Ford Sync or MyFord Touch.
+One thing reviewers do complain about, however, are the interior features, which are confusing, whether you have the base model or a higher trim equipped with Ford Sync or MyFord Touch.

 - "Focus has an attractive interior, and its materials are a combination of lightly-padded and hard plastics." -- Consumer Guide